cryptrz/cryptrz.github.io/_posts/2022-06-18-jwt-attacks.md

     ![jwt-attacks-2-7](/assets/images/2022-06-18-jwt-attacks/2-7.png)

-8. Send the modified request, if successful, the response will be a code 200
+8. Send the modified reset, if successful, the response will be a code 200

     ![jwt-attacks-2-8](/assets/images/2022-06-18-jwt-attacks/2-8.png)